Articles tagged under ‘Assessment of capacity’

 Functional Capacity Evaluations: the pitfalls.

-A look at the role of the professional in explaining the results of an FCE.
+Sometimes a person's capacities exceed their own sense of what they can safely do.
+What is the role of the professional in explaining the results of an FCE?

 Profession profile: OT